readthedocs/readthedocs.org/docs/dev/design/better-doc-urls-handling.rst

 Proxito will process all documentation requests from a single *docs serve* view, exluding ``/_`` URLs.

-This view then will process the current URL using the canonical project as follows:
+This view then will process the current URL using the root project as follows:

-- Check if the canonical project has translations
+- Check if the root project has translations
   (the project itself is a translation if isn't a single version project), and the first part is a language code and the second is a version.